 In case you do not want passwords clearly visible in the settings, you can also use a public and private key pair.
 You will need access to the filesystem of the server.

-Follow these steps to use public and private key repair.
+Follow these steps to use a public and private key pair.

 |1||Obtain public and private keys for the Github repository you want to use.|

 |2||Place them in the databases directory in PLATFORMDIR.
 It is recommended to place them in a subdirectory, for example, respectively for the private and public keys:|

 |4||In the Repositories text field, use the following value:|